jan-niklasml/lhm_actions/docs/actions.md

 ### action-npm-release

-Action to create a Npm release and deploy it to Node.js.
+Action to create an npm release and deploy it to Node.js.

 Executes the following steps:

 1. Checkout repository
 2. Setup Node.js version
-3. Bump version and create git tag
+3. Bump version and create Git tag
-4. Run Npm build
+4. Run npm build
-5. Deploy Npm artifact to Node.js
+5. Deploy npm artifact to Node.js

 Output parameters:

 1. `ARTIFACT_NAME`: Name of artifact
 2. `ARTIFACT_VERSION`: Version of the uploaded artifact